 There are different models of classifying cardiac insufficiency according to various aspects.
 A very broad classification is the division into compensated and decompensated cardiac insufficiency or the classification into acute or chronic cardiac insufficiency.

-A well-known model is the NYHA classification (NYHA: New York Heart Association), which divides cardiac insufficiency into four classes according to their clinical severity:
+A well-known model is the NYHA classification (NYHA: New York Heart Association), which divides cardiac insufficiency into 4 classes according to their clinical severity:

-- Class I: No symptoms and normal physical capacity
+- Class 1: no symptoms and normal physical capacity

-- Class II: Symptoms appear only during increased physical activity
+- Class 2: symptoms appear only during increased physical activity

-- Class III: Symptoms already appear during light physical activity
+- Class 3: symptoms already appear during light physical activity

-- Class IV: Symptoms already appear at rest
+- Class 4: symptoms already appear at rest

-According to the American Heart Association (AHA), cardiac insufficiency can be categorized into four stages as well:
+According to the American Heart Association (AHA), cardiac insufficiency can be categorized into 4 stages as well:

-- Stage I: The patient is symptom-free and does not show any signs of structural heart disease, but there are risk factors for the development of cardiac insufficiency.
+- Stage 1: The patient is symptom-free and does not show any signs of structural heart disease, but there are risk factors for the development of cardiac insufficiency.

-- Stage II: The patient does not display any symptoms of cardiac insufficiency, but he has structural heart disease.
+- Stage 2: The patient does not display any symptoms of cardiac insufficiency, but he has structural heart disease.

-- Stage III: Structural heart disease, in combination with cardiac insufficiency symptoms, is present.
+- Stage 3: Structural heart disease, in combination with cardiac insufficiency symptoms, is present.

 Classification According to Cardiac Output